Recognizing Juneteenth and Taking Action

 Fostering continued education, building an inclusive community

-Through trainings on cultural humility and the racial wealth gap, we are working to improve our own racial literacy and foster a culture of inclusion and trust.
+Through trainings on anti-racism, including the workshops From Bias to Belonging and Allyship in Practice, we are working to improve our own racial literacy and foster a culture of inclusion and trust and effective communications.
 Colleagues share research and resources to bolster our commitment and highlight opportunities to address racial justice in our work.
-Learn more in our Racial Justice Action Plan.
+Learn more in our Commitment to Justice, Equity, Diversity, and Inclusion.
+This plan was first adopted in 2021, and is reviewed and updated annually.
+In the most recent update, we increased emphasis on intersectionality and how different dimensions of one’s identity may contribute to increased vulnerability or likelihood of oppression.

 Our Impact Investment Standards